google/zetasql/docs/functions-and-operators.md

 **Description**

-Returns the ordinal (1-based) rank of each row within the ordered partition.
-All peer rows receive the same rank value.
-The next row or set of peer rows receives a rank value which increments by the number of peers with the previous rank value, instead of `DENSE_RANK`, which always increments by 1.
+Return the relative rank of a row defined as NP/NR.
+NP is defined to be the number of rows that either precede or are peers with the current row.
+NR is the number of rows in the partition.

 To learn more about the `OVER` clause and how to use it, see [Window function calls][window-function-calls].